|

 CD-ROM stands for compact disc read-only memory.
 Basically, this format follows the specifications in the Yellow Book standard.
 The CD in this logical format can be used to store any type of file such as text, software programs, image files, etc.

-This type of compact disc can also be known at the CD-V or video CD.
+This type of compact disc is also known as the CD-V or video CD.
 This is a special video format specifically designed for storage on the low capacity CD.
 It uses MPEG-1 encoding quality that can be as good as VHS, but often poor encoding results in video quality that is not very good.
 The super VCD was a successor to the standard VCD and provides about 2.7 times better resolution.

 The CD-i disc is the compact disc interactive disc developed by Philips and follows the Green Book standard.
 With a CD-i compatible player the user was provided with a certain amount of interactivity and the CD contained multimedia information such as audio, video, and still images.
 The user could navigate using a remote with a pointing device and various options presented on the screen could be selected.